fitmat/FMBridge/README.md

 ## Whats new in the release - v0.1.34
-* Added new algorithm for Running adn Jump issue
+* Added new algorithm for Running and Jump issue

 ## Whats new in the release - v0.1.33
 * Added new game Mat Beats (Check Action Identifier Table for properties)